luxecraft/property-portal/README.md

 - Search as you type
 - Search as you scroll the map
 - Typo Tolerant
-- Indexes lakhs of records
+- Indexes upto 200k records

 ### Potential Features (in the future)